internetarchive/dweb-archive/docs/archive_architecture_ipfs.md

     * e.g. [https://dweb.archive.org/advancedsearch?output=json&q=prelinger&rows=75&sort\[\]=item_size&and\[\]=mediatype=movie]
     * Follows the same syntax as the above direct IA search, which it calls
     * Returns the same data with additional fields for each result
-        * thumbnaillinks - thumbnails for the item (see metadata notes)
         * collection0title - name of primary collection
         * collection0thumbnaillinks - thumbnails for that collection (on IPFS, contenthash, direct etc)
     * Will also create a Leaf record for each item <TO BE IMPLEMENTED> so client doesn’t need to return to Archive for metadata